philipodonnell/ggplotvoice/README.md

 To implement this in base graphics or by writing application code would have requires a startup's worth of effort until the appearence of the closest thing we have to a spoken graphics language, [ggplot2](http://ggplot2.org/).

 [ggplot2](http://ggplot2.org/) is based on the concept of a 'grammar of graphics' or the idea that it is possible to describe all of the parameters needed to create visualization in a semi-abstract topical grammar and have the specifics of the graph determined based on the interpretion/translation of the speech.
-The cumulative nature of the way it builds charts maps perfectly to the progressive nature of speech.
-The http://ggplot2.org/) is based on the concept of a 'grammar of graphics' or the idea that it is possible to describe all of the parameters needed to create visualization in a semi-abstract topical grammar and have the specifics of the graph determined based on the interpretion/translation of the speech.
-The cumulative nature of the way it builds charts maps perfectly to the progressive nature of speech.
-The `geom_`-style layers map well to how we would discuss a chart by speaking, and the way the `group` and `color` parameters are easy to speak to, beyond just what is on the x and y axis.
+The cumulative nature of the way it builds charts resembles the progressive nature of speech.
+The `geom_`-style layers seem similar to how we would discuss a chart by speaking, and the way the `group` and `color` parameters are easy to speak about, beyond just what is on the x and y axis.

 But its not *quite* a spoken grammar, either, but it is conceptually close enough that filling in the gap should be attainable quickly.
+And we'll need to deal with some state, tracking which layer or part we're talking about for example.

 ## Speaking to `ggplot2`

 This proposal is for a way of interpreting a spoken speech grammar into the neccessary ggplot2 grammar elements to render an arbitrary set of data into a useful visualization.

-That leads to the natural question of, if its a grammar, why can't we speak  speak to it?

-This proposal is an attempt to interpret human speech into a progressivly generated and automatically rendered plot.
+It would include, broadly,
+* The selection of a speech recognition engine to drive input
+* A defined grammar that is acceptable to the recognizer

+and a basic recognition loop:

+* A way to update the grammar to add column and row names, distinct values, etc...
+* The ability to translate the spoken grammar commands into the correct R/ggplot2 code
+* Rendering of the ggplot2 code into an image
+* Displaying that image to the user